-extracted from the resin of a marijuana plant (and that thus would not qualify a patient or primary caregiver for section 4 immunity), then the patient and/or his or her primary caregiver may be entitled to assert a section 8 affirmative defense, provided that it is demonstrated that the amount of such marijuana possessed was "not more than was reasonably necessary" for the statutorily recognized purposes (and provided that the other conditions of section 8 are met).
-This is not to say that establishing a section 8 defense under such circumstances would be an easy task; to the contrary, we suspect that the bar to establishing such a defense under those circumstances indeed would be a high one, and one that would become increasingly higher as the amount and/or potency of the marijuana possessed increases.
-That said, however, section 8 affords a qualifying patient and/or primary caregiver an opportunity to demonstrate the satisfaction of the statutory conditions for asserting such a defense, even under those circumstances.
+In that regard, we note that, unlike with respect to § 4 immunity, the MMMA does not condition the availability of a § 8 affirmative defense on the possession of only a limited quantity of usable marijuana.
+Rather, a § 8 defense may be available without regard to whether the marijuana possessed was usable marijuana and without regard to the quantity possessed.
+Further, the considerations that caused the drafters of the MMMA to so condition the broader immunities afforded under § 4 may not exist in particular individual circumstances giving rise to the assertion of a § 8 affirmative defense.
+For example, if a particular qualifying patient suffers from a serious or debilitating medical condition (or symptoms thereof) and treatment or alleviation requires the medical use of marijuana, even in a form that consists of a mixture or preparation of THC extracted from the resin of a marijuana plant (and thus would not qualify a patient or primary caregiver for § 4 immunity), then the patient or his or her primary caregiver may be entitled to assert a § 8 affirmative defense provided that it is demonstrated that the amount of marijuana possessed was not more than was reasonably necessary for the statutorily recognized purposes (and provided that the other conditions of § 8 were met).
+This is not to say that establishing a § 8 defense under such circumstances would be an easy task; to the contrary, we suspect that the bar to establishing a defense under those circumstances would indeed be a high one, and one that would become increasingly higher as the amount or potency of the marijuana possessed increases.
+That said, however, § 8 affords a qualifying patient or primary caregiver an opportunity to demonstrate the satisfaction of the statutory conditions for asserting the defense, even under those circumstances.

 However, we conclude that the appropriate remedy is not to simply grant defendant a new trial.
-Rather, defendant is entitled to an evidentiary hearing to establish whether he is entitled to assert a section 8 defense.
-If, following an evidentiary hearing, no reasonable juror could conclude that a defendant has satisfied the elements of a section 8 defense, then the defendant is precluded from asserting the defense at trial.
+Rather, defendant is entitled to an evidentiary hearing to establish whether he is entitled to assert a § 8 defense.
+If, following an evidentiary hearing, no reasonable juror could conclude that a defendant has satisfied the elements of a § 8 defense, then the defendant is precluded from asserting the defense at trial.
 Kolanek, 491 Mich at 412.
 Before vacating defendant's conviction and ordering a new trial, it would thus behoove this Court to know whether defendant would in fact be able to assert the defense at trial (or indeed is entitled to dismissal of the charges against him).
-We therefore remand this matter so that defendant may file a motion to dismiss the charges against him, and for an evidentiary hearing to be held as to the prima facie existence of the elements of a section 8 defense.
+We therefore remand this matter so that defendant may file a motion to dismiss the charges against him and for an evidentiary hearing to be held on the prima facie existence of the elements of a § 8 defense.
 If defendant cannot meet this burden, his conviction will stand.
 Id.
 If defendant meets this burden without any question of fact, he will be entitled to dismissal of the marijuana possession charge.
 Id.
-If defendant establishes evidence of each element listed in section 8 but there are still material questions of fact, then he will be entitled to a new trial and the submission of this defense to the jury.
-Id.
+If defendant establishes evidence of each element listed in § 8 but there are still material questions of fact, then he will be entitled to a new trial and the submission of this defense to the jury.
+See id.